eagleusb/a-random-sysadmin-logbook/openstack-neutron.md

 **Note**

-VXLAN or GRE are technics used to encapsulate L2 traffic inside an L3 network to bypass VLAN limitations.
+VXLAN or GRE are technics used to encapsulate L2 traffic inside an L3 network to bypass VLAN limitations between the compute(s) and the networking node(s).
 ****

 *Networking node overview with legacy Linux br*